fictitiousexistence/bitwarden-at/README.md

 Allows to autotype username and password into browser logins, select and type individual entries, and select and type totp codes.
 Unable to add entries. rbw allows to add entries but does not seem to sync them to the server.

-Works well with [anypinentry](https://github.com/fictitiousexistence/any-pinentry) forked and modified for use with kickstart.
+Works well with [anypinentry](https://github.com/fictitiousexistence/any-pinentry) forked and modified for use with kickoff.

+[kickoff](https://github.com/j0ru/kickoff) works really well and even displays in sway over fullscreen apps without still being shown on the lock screen.